geoserver/geoserver/doc/en/user/source/extensions/vectortiles/tutorial.rst

 .. note::
    Vector tiles requested with WMS allows retrieving non-cached vector tiles (server side) by setting the ``tiled=false`` parameter on the ``getMap`` request.
 This setting could be particularly useful when serving fast changing source data that should constantly be kept up-to-date for display.
    However, in terms of rendering performances, vector tiles can be faster than a PNG provided there are few features per tile and a limited amount of attributes in the source vector data.
-   Viceversa, for tiles containing a large number of features with a long list of attributes the PNG may still be the preferred option since it is orders of magnitude smaller in size.
+   Vice versa, for tiles containing a large number of features with a long list of attributes the PNG may still be the preferred option since it is orders of magnitude smaller in size.

 #.
 Create a ``www/wms-vectortiles`` directory inside your GeoServer Data Directory.